Key takeaways

 Babysitter brings software engineering rigor — event sourcing, deterministic replay, quality convergence — to AI agent orchestration.
 The approach is more sophisticated than static skills frameworks and more focused than distributed multi-agent platforms.

-Recommended for: Claude Code users who need structured, auditable, iterative workflows for complex development tasks.
+Recommended for: Claude Code (and increasingly Codex CLI) users who need structured, auditable, iterative workflows for complex development tasks.

-Not recommended for: Teams wanting agent flexibility, lightweight skill catalogs, or multi-model support.
+Not recommended for: Teams wanting lightweight skill catalogs, mature multi-harness support, or a vendor with a public track record.

 Research by Ry Walker Research • methodology